jcpace/YouTubeClone/README.md

-A YouTube clone in React / Redux
+# A YouTube clone in React

-... in progress
+## Usage
+1. Make sure that Node.js is installed.
+2. Run 'NPM install'
+3. Run 'NPM start'